The Bondage Jukebox is a collection of tunes and albums featuring lyrics, either explicit or

 "Walkin' blind" isn't always advisable without the proper training.
 And he woke up this morning "Shackled

 and Drawn."
-Bonus points scored for his spanking joke at the Stand Up for Heroes benefit in November 2013.
+I liked his spanking joke at the Stand Up for Heroes benefit in November 2013.

 Bryan Ferry -